mazwat/mazwat.github.io/design-patterns-lm.md

 To conclude, Observer pattern defines a **one-to-many dependency** between objects so that when one object changes state, all its **dependants** are **notified** and **updated automatically**.

+## Unity Implementations of Design Patterns.

+In this extensive repo de

 ## Design Patterns in Embedded Systems

 ![Observer set-up](http://github.falmouth.ac.uk/Matt-Watkins/Arduino-Observer-Pattern/raw/master/set-up-img.png)